roylee0704/sort/README.md

 We often classify sorting alogirhms based on some parameters:

 1. Time Complexity:

 The measure of rate of growth of time taken by an algorithm with respect to input size.
 Some algorithm will be relatively faster than others.

-2. Space Complexity/ Memory usage
+2. Space Complexity/ Memory usage:

  - In-place memory:
  Some algorihtm are in-place, they use constant amount of memory to rearrange the elements in the list.

  - External memory:

 3. Stability